Headmasters' and Headmistresses' Conference: History

 The Conference dates from 1869 when Edward Thring, Headmaster of Uppingham School, asked sixty of his fellow headmasters to meet at his house to consider the formation of a "School Society and Annual Conference".
 Fourteen accepted the invitation, and twelve were present for the whole of the initial meeting: Edward Thring, George Blore (Bromsgrove School), Albert Wratislaw (Bury St Edmunds), John Mitchinson (The King's School, Canterbury), William Grignon (Felsted School), Robert Sanderson (Lancing College), George Butler (Liverpool College), Augustus Jessopp (Norwich School), William Wood (Oakham School), Steuart Pears (Repton School), T. H. Stokoe (Richmond), Daniel Harper (Sherborne School), and James Welldon (Tonbridge School).
 John Dyne (Highgate School) attended on the second day, and Alfred Carver (Dulwich College) did not turn up.
 From that date there have been annual meetings.

 Until the 1970s, membership was confined to 200 schools.

 In 1996, the association changed its name from the "Headmasters' Conference" to the "Headmasters' and Headmistresses' Conference".
 In 2023, the name was changed to HMC (The Heads' Conference).

 Membership of the HMC is often considered to be what defines a school as a public school in England and Wales.
 Not all independent schools are in the HMC; in particular, many notable girls' schools are not members, partly because historically the HMC was for boys' schools only.
 In 2005, the association opened membership to heads of girls-only schools.

 Today HMC's membership includes boys', girls' and co-educational schools.

-List of HMC member schools
+List of HMC member schools in The United Kingdom

 The following are the member schools, listed with their Head (Headmaster or Headmistress).
 In some schools other titles are used, such as "Head Master", "High Master", "Warden", "Rector" and "Principal".

 An up-to-date list of schools whose Heads are members of HMC can be found on the association's website.